 Maria authored the LID Guidance Template for Western Oregon, which the DEQ funded, endorsed, and posted for free download.
 Maria has trained professionals in the public and private sector throughout Western Oregon and beyond, providing technical resources and tools to help them meet water quality regulations.
 In addition, Maria has worked as a regulator at NOAA National Marine Fisheries Service and Oregon Department of Environmental Quality.

 Molly began working with Recode in 2010 to determine how to legalize a portable composting toilet business in Oregon so people could experience ecological sanitation first hand.
+Molly was director from 2015-2016.
 She is a designer, researcher, and illustrator seeking to help others understand the science of waste treatment processes to help them make better decisions.
 Molly has created visual explanations for organizations including Beacon Food Forest, People’s Food Coop, Public Laboratory, Medical Reserve Corp, and USA Today.
 Molly’s work has been featured in MIT’s Design Issues, CDC, Smith magazine, and Sustainability Review.
 Molly has given talks at TEDx Bend, Living Future Conference, Tiny House Conference, Oregon Onsite Wastewater Association and the Public Interest Environmental Law Conference.

 Chair of the Board of Directors